MileHacker Logo

 • Cycling is generally not permitted for visitors.
 The ground is unsuitable in many areas.

-• You'll require to leave any rental car in Ouranoupolis before boarding the ferry.
+• You will need to leave any rental car in Ouranoupolis prior to boarding the ferry.

 Walking main Mode

-Walking offers the main and most immersive way to experience The Agion oros.
-Most of The Agion oros is for pedestrians-friendly, with a wide network of ancient paths and trails connecting monasteries and sketes.
+Walking offers the main and most immersive way to experience Mount Athos.
+Most of The Agion oros is pedestrian-friendly, with an extensive network of ancient paths and trails connecting monasteries and sketes.
 These "kalderimia" (cobblestone paths) have historical routes through forests and along the coast.

 Pedestrian Insights